orbitdb/field-manual/01 Tutorial/02_Managing_Data.md

 - **[docs](https://github.com/orbitdb/orbit-db/blob/master/API.md#orbitdbdocsnameaddress-options)**: a document database to which JSON documents can be stored and indexed by a specified key.
 Useful for building search indices or version controlling documents and data.
 - **[counter](https://github.com/orbitdb/orbit-db/blob/master/API.md#orbitdbcounternameaddress)**: Useful for counting events separate from log/feed data.

 Each OrbitDB store has its own specific API methods to create, delete, retreieve and update data.
 In general, you can expect to always have something like a `get` and something like a `put`.

+Also, users of OrbitDB can write their own stores if it suits them.
+This is an advanced topic and is covered in Part 3 of this book.

 ## Getting Started